 REBALANCING.
-In order to obtain the benefits of diversification and maintain a relatively constant risk exposure, portfolio holdings will be rebalanced according to stipulated guidelines using normal cash outflows to ensure that the actual portfolio asset allocation ideally fluctuates within the exposure bands and does not deviate materially from target policy allocations.
+In order to obtain the benefits of diversification and maintain a relatively constant risk exposure, portfolio holdings will be rebalanced according to stipulated guidelines using normal cash outflows to ensure that the actual portfolio asset allocation ideally fluctuates within the exposure bands and does not deviate materially from target policy allocations or active target allocations if these have been established.
 Rebalancing entails "selling high and buying low" in a disciplined manner.
 Disciplined rebalancing ensures that the Foundation does not chase "flavour of the month" asset classes - essentially avoiding market timing which has not been found to be a consistently exploitable strategy.